microsoft/Windows-IoT-Samples/Accelerometer/CS/README.md

 * a breadboard and a couple of male-to-female connector wires

-Visit the **UpBoard** sections below depending on which device you have:
+Visit the **Upboard** sections below depending on which device you have:

 ![Electrical Components](../../Resources/components.png)

-#### UpBoard
+#### Upboard
-If you have a UPBOARD, we need to hook up power, ground, and the SPI lines to the accelerometer.
+If you have Upboard, we need to hook up power, ground, and the SPI lines to the accelerometer.
- See the [UPBOARD pin mapping page](../../Resources/PinMappingsUpBoard.png) for more details on the Upboard IO pins.
+ See the [Upboard pin mapping page](../../Resources/PinMappingsUpBoard.png) for more details on the Upboard IO pins.

 **Note: Make sure to power off the Upboard when connecting your circuit.
 This is good practice to reduce the chance of an accidental short circuit during construction.**